General Call for Proposals

 Step 6: Fill in and submit the appropriate project application form!
 In case you’re not sure which application form is right for you to get your Erasmus+ grant, ask your national agency and they will help you choose.
 Follow your national agency’s guidelines to answer all the questions in the form.

-Step 7: When results on your Erasmus+ grant come in, please inform us if you are attending the course.
+Step 7: For more information about application assessment please check: Part C – Information for Applicants in the Programme Guide.
+When results on your Erasmus+ grant come in, please inform us if you are attending the course.
 We will then forward:

 a letter of acceptance, details about accommodation, travel, living expenses, course and activities timetable, preparation material.